YOUR PRIVACY RIGHTS

 What are your rights regarding the information we have about you?

-- You and people you have given permission to may see and copy medical or other private information we have about you.
+- You and people you have given permission to may see and copy private information we have about you.
 You may have to pay for the copies.

 - You may question if the information we have about you is correct.
 Send your concerns in writing.
 Tell us why the information is wrong or not complete.
 Send your own explanation of the information you do not agree with.
 We will attach your explanation any time information is shared with another agency.